Nuclei-Software/nuclei-linux-sdk/README.md

 If there is double float fpu and isa is rv64 in the bitstream supported, you should choose `ux600fd` or `ux900fd`.

 - Default cpu/periph freq and timer freq are 16MHz and 32768Hz for demosoc.
-- Default cpu/periph freq and timer freq are 50Mhz and 32768Hz for evalsoc.
+- Default cpu/periph freq and timer freq are 100Mhz and 32768Hz for evalsoc v1, ddr base 0xA0000000.

+For details SoC information, please check https://github.com/Nuclei-Software/nuclei-linux-sdk/issues/2

 If the bitstream you get not matching above settings, please change co-reponsibing `conf/<SOC>/build.mk`'s `TIMER_HZ`/`CPU_HZ`/`PERIPH_HZ`.